selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 ===
 ABOVE IS DONE
 ===
+    npm version premajor changes 23.1.6 to 24.0.0-0

+From that point on, you can increase the prerelease version number using the command npm version prerelease.

+    npm version prerelease changes 24.0.0-alpha.0 to 24.0.0-alpha.1 npm version prerelease changes 23.2.0-alpha.0 to 23.2.0-alpha.1

+Then, when you’re ready for the actual release, you use the regular npm version command:

+    npm version major changes 24.0.0-alpha.1 to 24.0.0
 		===

-new version of curry that works with custom function so it works with R.pipe
+initial part README.md is here
 ===
+Link to old version of README.md for benchmarking reference -
+===
 ABOVE IS IN PROGRESS
 ===
+===
 ascend/descend

 move glue to string-fn

-utils such as todecimal can be moved to Roza library
+utils such as todecimal, mapParallelAsync can be moved to Roza library

 https://github.com/toss/es-toolkit - another FP library